This article is about 1 week old

 It’s no secret that saving for retirement is a good idea.
 And for many older adults, retirement expenses often include senior living, which can be pricey.

-In this article, we’ll go thought the many different types of senior living, what their average costs are and how you can financially prepare for this stage of your life.
+In this article, we’ll go through the many different types of senior living, their average costs and how to prepare financially for this stage of your life.

 What Is the Average Monthly Cost for Senior Living?

-There are many factors that can add up to these big price tags, says Lauren Dunning, director of the Center for the Future of Aging at the Milken Institute, a nonpartisan think tank based in Santa Monica, California.
-Senior living cost drivers include:
+Many factors can cause the cost of senior living to add up to a big price tag, says Lauren Dunning, director of the Center for the Future of Aging at the Milken Institute, a nonpartisan think tank based in Santa Monica, California.

 — Owner/operator costs